openrewrite/rewrite-docs/changelog/8-1-1-Release.md

 ## Removed recipes

-* **org.openrewrite.concourse.ChangeValue**: Change every value matching the key pattern.
 * **org.openrewrite.github.ActionsSetupJavaAdoptOpenJDKToTemurin**: Adopt OpenJDK got moved to Eclipse Temurin and won't be updated anymore.
 It is highly recommended to migrate workflows from adopt to temurin to keep receiving software and security updates.
 See more details in the [Good-bye AdoptOpenJDK post](https://blog.adoptopenjdk.net/2021/08/goodbye-adoptopenjdk-hello-adoptium/).
 * **org.openrewrite.gradle.ActivateStyle**: Sets the specified style as active.
 Once the style has been set, future recipes will use the specified style for any changes they make.
 This recipe does not reformat anything on its own.
 Prefers to set the `activeStyle()` method in the `rewrite` DSL in a build.gradle.If no `rewrite` DSL can be found to update, will instead place a "systemProp.rewrite.activeStyles" entry within the project's gradle.properties.
 Styles can be provided by rewrite itself, defined in a rewrite.yml, or provided by recipe modules.
 * **org.openrewrite.gradle.AddDelegatesToGradleApi**: The Gradle API has methods which accept `groovy.lang.Closure`.
 Typically, there is an overload which accepts an `org.gradle.api.Action`.This recipe takes the type declared as the receiver of the `Action` overload and adds an appropriate `@groovy.lang.DelegatesTo` annotation to the `Closure` overload.
-* **org.openrewrite.gradle.AddDependency**: Add a gradle dependency to a `build.gradle` file in the correct configuration based on where it is used.
 * **org.openrewrite.gradle.AddGradleWrapper**: Add a Gradle wrapper where one does not exist.
-* **org.openrewrite.gradle.AddProperty**: Add a property to the `gradle.properties` file.
 * **org.openrewrite.gradle.ChangeDependencyVersion**: Change a version of a specified dependency.
 The new version must be an exact version number.
 * **org.openrewrite.gradle.ChangeJavaCompatibility**: Find and updates the Java compatibility for the Gradle project.
 * **org.openrewrite.gradle.RemoveGradleDependency**: Removes a single dependency from the dependencies section of the `build.gradle`.
-* **org.openrewrite.gradle.UpdateGradleWrapper**: Update the version of Gradle used in an existing Gradle wrapper.
 * **org.openrewrite.gradle.UpgradeLiteralDependencyVersion**: Deprecated form of `UpgradeDependencyVersion`.
 Use that instead.
-* **org.openrewrite.hcl.MoveContentToFile**: Move content to another HCL file, deleting it in the original file.
 * **org.openrewrite.java.DoesNotUseRewriteSkip**: The annotation provides a mechanism to skip a whole source file from consideration
 * **org.openrewrite.java.RecipeExceptionDemonstration**: Show how recipe exceptions are rendered in various forms of OpenRewrite tooling.
 * **org.openrewrite.java.cleanup.AddSerialVersionUidToSerializable**: A `serialVersionUID` field is strongly recommended in all `Serializable` classes.
 If this is not defined on a `Serializable` class, the compiler will generate this value.
 If a change is later made to the class, the generated value will change and attempts to deserialize the class will fail.